Fork me on GitHub

 Project Notes

-#214 Server on MacOS
+#214 FreeRADIUS Server on macOS

 Notes

 The FreeRADIUS Server is the leading open source (GNU GPLv2) implementation of RADIUS.
-IT claims:
+It claims:

 • high performance